Finding a midwife or doula

 Tip: contact your insurance provider to check what you are covered for as policies vary.

-If you prefer a private room in a hospital to your standard hospital or home birth, there are several hospitals in Amsterdam to choose from, including Sint Lucas Andreas.
-These hotels have private, spacious rooms, birthing pools and usually a sofa or bed for a partner.
+If you prefer a private room in a so-called birthing hotel to your standard hospital or home birth, there are several facilities in the Amsterdam Area to choose from.
+These have private, spacious rooms, birthing pools and usually a sofa or bed for a partner.
 Not all insurance companies will cover these, so it is advised you check with your provider before making arrangements.